imliuyzh/ardent-labs-mock/README.md

 # imliuyzh.github.io/ardent-labs-mock/#/
-This repository contains my first-ever React project that attempts to clone [ardentlabs.io](ardentlabs.io).
-It is one of the four milestones that every intern must complete before they can move on to the next step.
-As for now, it is recommended to view the website in a traditional PC device because it is not responsive for mobile devices.
+This repository contains my first React project that attempts to clone [ardentlabs.io](ardentlabs.io).
+It is one of the four milestones that every intern must complete before they can move on.
+As of now, it is recommended to view the website in a traditional PC device because it is not responsive for mobile devices.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Running the Application
 1. Install Node.js